Last Updated on

 It is natural to be worried about connectivity during travels.
 Quite often it pushes people to purchase very expensive roaming from their countries.
 Nevertheless, I wouldn’t recommend using an international sim card in India unless you have to do so due to certain commitments.
-In fact, there are so many advantages of choosing Indian sim.
+In fact, there are so many advantages to getting an Indian sim card.

 As you can see, India is progressing really fast!
 In this post, I’m going to share with you how to get a Sim Card in India and what to consider while buying it.
 Here are some of the questions that I will cover: